OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

 Sandbox: [https://auth.sandbox.directory.openbankingbrasil.org.br/](https://auth.sandbox.directory.openbankingbrasil.org.br/)

-### 2.1 How to communicate with the Directory Authorization Server.
+### 2.1 How to communicate with the Directory Authorization Server

 * Use the OpenID Issuer and Clause 4 of the OpenID Discovery Specification to retrieve the 'openid-configuration' document.